Rumah Kecil: a Tiny House Extra Large

 Such a small, high space of course asks for the stacking of functions: sleeping on top of the sanitary space and storage under the seating area.
 Otherwise the top one an a half metre of the appartment would be of no use at all.

-The sanitary space with toilet, shower and sink, was designed as a piece of furniture which was placed in the room in such a way that it creates an entrance zone near the front door.
+The sanitary space with toilet, shower and sink, was designed as a piece of furniture.
+This element was placed in the room in such a way that it creates an entrance zone near the front door.
 In architectural language: it shapes and softens the transition from private to public.
 On the outside of this sanitary block is a compact kitchen, closable with a folding wall.
 On top of it we find a spacious loft bed.

 The height of the space is further exploited by introducing a number of levels that naturally create areas for different activities without forcing a specific use.
 The transition between places and pieces of furniture was left deliberately vague to give the residents maximum freedom in the way they use the space.